If you want to build muscle mass, should you be training with heavy weights and low reps? Or will lighter sets and higher reps do a better job?

-It was a different story where strength and endurance were concerned – guys lifting the heavy weights saw the greatest gains in strength, while those in the high rep group improved their muscular endurance.
+It was a different story where strength and endurance were concerned – guys training with the heavier weights saw the greatest gains in strength, while those doing higher reps saw the biggest change in muscular endurance.

-One potential explanation for the muscle growth seen in the low load group is an increase in the size of the type I muscle fibers, although this wasn’t actally measured in the study.
+One potential explanation for the muscle growth seen in the group training with higher reps is an increase in the size of the type I muscle fibers, although this wasn’t actally measured in the study.

 Given that type I muscle fibers are highly resistant to fatigue, the increase in time under tension associated with low-load training may have stimulated growth in fibers that were relatively underdeveloped compared to their type II counterparts.